 I think that it is clear that the paragraphs immediately above,

 i.e. the text in small type, must be text as translated

 into English from the original French.
 A shortened version of the title of the French volume is given at the end.
 It would be good to be able, one day,

 to locate that original French text and place it also on this page.
 In that

 regard, it was of interest to find a listing (early 2006 I believe but now long gone) for a portrait of

 the artist from

 a later (vers 1885) edition of the same work.
-That listing, which clearly
+That listing essentially read as

 |[ Cliché Mulnier ] Portrait de Auguste Frédéric Albert